-Distribution of Home Dot application 200 and Dots (Point of Distribution including Shares)-How many users have downloaded the Home Dot application during a set period of time?
+Distribution of Home Dot application 200 and Dots (Point 20 of Distribution including Shares)-How many users have downloaded the Home Dot application during a set period of time?
 From which URL were they referenced?
-How many times has this Dot?
-DotTemplate been installed.

-How many times has this Dot's DotTemplate been installed 5 (from the DotIndex)?
+How many times has this Dot's DotTemplate been installed (from the DotIndex)?